Isissss/Data-SCI-02/README.md

 The data is then sent to ThingSpeak, which saves it so it can be used by the web application through the API for the reports.

 #### Personal
+##### Experience
-I am completely new to Python and the Raspberry in general.
-When I just started my studies (CMGT) I made an IoT device, so I have some experience in that field.
-I made a 'vergeet-me-niet' madicine reminder for eldery coded in a beginner's coding program called
+When I just started my studies (CMGT) I made an IoT device, so I have some knowledge of IoT.
+I made a 'vergeet-me-niet' madicine reminder for eldery coded in a beginner's coding program called 'MakeCode' a simplified application that uses Javascript as programming language.

+In the second period of this year, we had to build our own reservation system.
+I learnt how to make post and get requests, which I could use in this project as well to update the channels and to retrieve information from TeamSpeak.

+I hope to expand my knowledge and get comfortable with Python and the hardware